 The platform reaches approximately 95% of the internet population this way, according to YouTube demographic statistics.

-18. YouTube is available in 91 nations.
+18. YouTube is available in over 100 countries.

 19. YouTube is the second most visited website.

 (Source: Visual Capitalist)